nanxstats/r-base-shortcuts/README.md

 class(x) <- "my_class"
 ```

-### Assigning names to vector elements or data frame columns at creation
+### Assign names to vector elements or data frame columns at creation

 The `setNames()` function allows you to assign names to vector elements or
 data frame columns during creation: